AdobeDocs/experience-platform.fr-FR/help/data-access/tutorials/dataset-data.md

 ---
 keywords: Experience Platform;home;popular topics
 solution: Experience Platform
-title: Présentation de l’accès aux données
+title: Présentation de Data Access
 topic: tutorial
 translation-type: tm+mt
-source-git-commit: bd9884a24c5301121f30090946ab24d9c394db1b
+source-git-commit: 73a492ba887ddfe651e0a29aac376d82a7a1dcc4
 workflow-type: tm+mt
-source-wordcount: '1367'
+source-wordcount: '1332'
-ht-degree: 4%
+ht-degree: 72%

 ---

-# Données du jeu de données de Requête à l’aide de l’API d’accès aux données
+# Query dataset data using [!DNL Data Access] API

-Ce document fournit un didacticiel détaillé qui explique comment localiser, accéder et télécharger des données stockées dans un jeu de données à l’aide de l’API d’accès aux données dans un Adobe Experience Platform.
-Vous serez également familiarisé avec certaines des fonctionnalités uniques de l&#39;API d&#39;accès aux données, telles que la pagination et les téléchargements partiels.
+This document provides a step-by-step tutorial that covers how to locate, access, and download data stored within a dataset using the [!DNL Data Access] API in Adobe Experience Platform.
+You will also be introduced to some of the unique features of the [!DNL Data Access] API, such as paging and partial downloads.

 ## Prise en main

-Ce didacticiel explique comment créer et renseigner un jeu de données.
-Pour plus d’informations, consultez le didacticiel [sur la création de](../../catalog/datasets/create.md) jeux de données.
+Ce tutoriel explique comment créer et générer un jeu de données.
+Pour plus d’informations, consultez le [tutoriel sur la création de jeux de données](../../catalog/datasets/create.md).

-Les sections suivantes contiennent des informations supplémentaires que vous devez connaître pour pouvoir invoquer les API Platform.
+Les sections suivantes apportent des informations supplémentaires dont vous aurez besoin pour passer avec succès des appels à des API Platform.

-### Lecture des exemples d’appels d’API
+### Lecture d’exemples d’appels API

-Ce didacticiel fournit des exemples d’appels d’API pour montrer comment formater vos requêtes.
-Il s’agit notamment des chemins d’accès, des en-têtes requis et des charges de requête correctement formatées.
+Ce tutoriel fournit des exemples d’appels API pour démontrer comment formater vos requêtes.
+Il s’agit notamment de chemins d’accès, d’en-têtes requis et de payloads de requêtes correctement formatés.
 L’exemple JSON renvoyé dans les réponses de l’API est également fourni.
-Pour plus d’informations sur les conventions utilisées dans la documentation pour les exemples d’appels d’API, voir la section sur la [façon de lire des exemples d’appels](../../landing/troubleshooting.md#how-do-i-format-an-api-request) d’API dans le guide de dépannage de l’Experience Platform.
+For information on the conventions used in documentation for sample API calls, see the section on [how to read example API calls](../../landing/troubleshooting.md#how-do-i-format-an-api-request) in the [!DNL Experience Platform] troubleshooting guide.

-### Rassembler les valeurs des en-têtes requis
+### Collecte des valeurs des en-têtes requis

-Pour passer des appels aux API Platform, vous devez d’abord suivre le didacticiel [d’](../../tutorials/authentication.md)authentification.
-Le didacticiel d’authentification fournit les valeurs de chacun des en-têtes requis dans tous les appels d’API Experience Platform, comme indiqué ci-dessous :
+In order to make calls to [!DNL Platform] APIs, you must first complete the [authentication tutorial](../../tutorials/authentication.md).
+Completing the authentication tutorial provides the values for each of the required headers in all [!DNL Experience Platform] API calls, as shown below:

-- Autorisation : Porteur `{ACCESS_TOKEN}`
+- Authorization: Bearer `{ACCESS_TOKEN}`
-- x-api-key : `{API_KEY}`
+- x-api-key: `{API_KEY}`
 - x-gw-ims-org-id: `{IMS_ORG}`

-Toutes les ressources de l&#39;Experience Platform sont isolées dans des sandbox virtuels spécifiques.
-Toutes les requêtes aux API Platform nécessitent un en-tête spécifiant le nom du sandbox dans lequel l’opération aura lieu :
+All resources in [!DNL Experience Platform] are isolated to specific virtual sandboxes.
+All requests to [!DNL Platform] APIs require a header that specifies the name of the sandbox the operation will take place in:

-- x-sandbox-name : `{SANDBOX_NAME}`
+- x-sandbox-name: `{SANDBOX_NAME}`

 >[!NOTE]
 >
->Pour plus d’informations sur les sandbox dans Platform, voir la documentation [d’aperçu de](../../sandboxes/home.md)sandbox.
+>For more information on sandboxes in [!DNL Platform], see the [sandbox overview documentation](../../sandboxes/home.md).

-Toutes les requêtes qui contiennent une charge utile (POST, PUT, PATCH) nécessitent un en-tête supplémentaire :
+Toutes les requêtes contenant un payload (POST, PUT, PATCH) requièrent un en-tête supplémentaire :

-- Content-Type : application/json
+- Content-Type: application/json

-## Diagramme de séquence
+## Graphique de séquences

-Ce didacticiel suit les étapes décrites dans le diagramme de séquence ci-dessous, mettant en évidence les principales fonctionnalités de l&#39;API d&#39;accès aux données.</br>
+This tutorial follows the steps outlined in the sequence diagram below, highlighting the core functionality of the [!DNL Data Access] API.</br>
 ![](../images/sequence_diagram.png)

-L’API Catalog vous permet de récupérer des informations sur les lots et les fichiers.
-L&#39;API d&#39;accès aux données vous permet d&#39;accéder à ces fichiers et de les télécharger via HTTP sous la forme de téléchargements complets ou partiels, selon la taille du fichier.
+The [!DNL Catalog] API allows you to retrieve information regarding batches and files.
+The [!DNL Data Access] API allows you to access and download these files over HTTP as either full or partial downloads, depending on the size of the file.

 ## Localisation des données

-Avant de pouvoir commencer à utiliser l&#39;API d&#39;accès aux données, vous devez identifier l&#39;emplacement des données auxquelles vous souhaitez accéder.
-Dans l’API Catalogue, vous pouvez utiliser deux points de terminaison pour parcourir les métadonnées d’une organisation et récupérer l’ID d’un lot ou d’un fichier auquel vous souhaitez accéder :
+Before you can begin to use the [!DNL Data Access] API, you need to identify the location of the data that you want to access.
+In the [!DNL Catalog] API, there are two endpoints that you can use to browse an organization&#39;s metadata and retrieve the ID of a batch or file that you want to access:

-- `GET /batches`: Renvoie une liste de lots sous votre organisation
+- `GET /batches` : renvoie une liste de lots sous votre organisation
-- `GET /dataSetFiles`: Renvoie une liste de fichiers sous votre organisation
+- `GET /dataSetFiles` : renvoie une liste de fichiers sous votre organisation

-Pour obtenir une liste complète des points de terminaison dans l’API Catalog, consultez le Guide de référence [de l’](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/catalog.yaml)API.
+For a comprehensive list of endpoints in the [!DNL Catalog] API, please refer to the [API Reference](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/catalog.yaml).

-## Récupérer une liste de lots sous votre organisation IMS
+## Récupération d’une liste de lots sous votre organisation IMS

-A l’aide de l’API Catalogue, vous pouvez renvoyer une liste de lots sous votre organisation :
+Using the [!DNL Catalog] API, you can return a list of batches under your organization:

 **Format d’API**